 Other than not having to buy separate tickets and therefore not having to queue in some attractions, the logic for getting the Go Singapore Pass is to save on admission fees.
 This may work especially if one is planning to visit a couple of attractions during a trip to Singapore.

-Pass holders can take their pick among 36 (and growing) attractions with the Go Singapore Pass.
-I won’t enumerate all the attractions here but the most recognizable ones such as Universal Studios Singapore, Gardens By The Bay, Jurong Bird Park, S.E.A.
-Aquarium, Singapore Zoo, River Safari and Singapore Night Safari are all included.
-It’s also a relatively diverse list with family-friendly attractions, theme parks, cultural sights, transportation options, cooking classes and even nightlife options, a whiskey museum, and a brewery tour thrown into the mix.
+Pass holders can take their pick among 50 (and growing) attractions with the Go Singapore Pass.
+I won’t enumerate all the attractions here but the most recognizable ones such as Universal Studios Singapore, Gardens By The Bay, Singapore Zoo, River Wonders and Singapore Night Safari are all included.
+It’s also a relatively diverse list with family-friendly attractions, theme parks, cultural sights, transportation options and even nightlife options, and walking tours thrown into the mix.
 The attractions are also evenly distributed geographically around Singapore.
 There are groups of attractions revolving around Sentosa and the city area so you can easily combine a few without having to travel far.

 As of this writing, the regular prices of the All-Inclusive Pass is as follows: